 Malaysia became a Party to the WHO Framework Convention on Tobacco Control on December 15, 2005.

-Tobacco Advertising, Promotion and Sponsorship: Virtually all forms of tobacco advertising and promotion are prohibited.
+Tobacco Advertising, Promotion and Sponsorship: Virtually all forms of tobacco advertising and promotion are prohibited, except for tobacco product display at specialty tobacco stores.
 However, due to the lack of definition of “tobacco promotion” in the law, some forms of tobacco promotion may not be covered under the ban.
 All forms of tobacco sponsorship are prohibited.

-Tobacco Packaging and Labeling: Rotating combined picture and text health warnings are required to occupy 50 percent of the front and 60 percent of the back of unit packages of cigarettes and cartons of all tobacco products.
+Tobacco Packaging and Labeling: One of six combined picture and text health warnings must occupy 65 percent of the front and 65 percent of the back of unit packages and cartons of all smoked and smokeless tobacco products.
 The text of the warning is in Malay on the front panel and English on the back panel.
-Rotating combined picture health warnings are required to occupy 60 percent of the front of unit packages of tobacco products other than cigarettes.
-Misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, is prohibited.
+Misleading packaging and labeling, including terms such as “light”, “ultra light”, “mild”, “cool”, “extra”, “low tar”, “special”, “full flavor”, “premium”, “rich”, “famous”, “slim”, “Grade A”, “golden”, “pearl”, “edition” and other signs, is prohibited.

 Tobacco Taxation and Prices: The World Health Organization recommends raising tobacco excise taxes so that they account for at least 70 percent of retail prices.
 Tobacco excise taxes in Malaysia are well below these recommendations.